Create SCIM connectors for on-premises provisioning

 |tester||A stand-alone console application that mimics Okta provisioning commands to test a SCIM server and connector implementation in isolation.
 See its README.TXT for full details.|

 Create your connector

-You can create a connector using connector SDK to integrate on-prem Apps with Okta.
+You can create a connector using connector SDK to integrate on-premises applications with Okta.
 The connector implements the SCIMService interface.